Band Dion’s Creative Folk (Dion Nijland)

 This module is related to the main subject module.

-In this course we are going to use folkloristic music as starting point for creating an adventurous band sound.
-The participants are also challenged to look for their own sources of inspriration in the area of folkloristic music (Indian, Balkan, Turkish, African…).
+In this course, we are going to use musical ingredients derived from ethnic music as starting point for creating an adventurous band sound.
+The participants are also challenged to look for their own sources of inspriration (which could be Indian, Balkan, Turkish, African, Irish, Scandinavian…).